Game Review Information

 I liked how the game looked.
 So I decided to write a review of the game as I have some thoughts on it after playing it for a while.

 Why Did I Play Meow Match?

 I was curious to see if the game was any fun.
 Also I like the art style and the cats in the game.

 As with most of my Android game reviews, I played the game on my LG V20 Android Smartphone.

 I played the game for a few weeks.
 I played until I reached level 120 and I was in the third area.
 This area is called the Oasis.

 Quick Summary of How to Play Meow Match

 Meow Match is a match three game.
 You move puzzle pieces to clear things from the game area.
 Each level has a goal for you to solve and you have a limited number of moves.

-When you beat levels, you collect stars.
-You use these stars to complete missions outside of levels by helping cats fix up various locations.
+When you beat levels, you collect fish.
+You use fish to help cats fix up various locations.